getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 variable.
 If that variable also does not exist, the SDK will just not send any events.

-Note: In runtimes without a process environment (such as the browser) that fallback does not apply.
+In runtimes without a process environment (such as the browser) that fallback does not apply.

 {:.config-key}
 ### `debug`